Bayesian inference for stochastic differential equation mixed effects models of a tumor xenography study: Case study

-Here we define the components for each individual (vector) statistic $s_i:=s^{\mathrm{intra}}(y_i)$, see section \ref{sec:synlik}: (i) the mean absolute deviation for the repeated measurements $\mathrm{MAD}\{y_{ij}\}_{j=1:n_i}$ (ii) the slope of the line segment connecting the first and the last observation, $(y_i(t_{n_i})-y_i(t_1))/(t_{n_i}-t_1)$; (iii+iv) the values of the first and second measurements $y_{i1}$ and $y_{i2}$; (v) the estimated slope of a first order autoregressive fit of the repeated measurements, that is $\hat{\beta}_{i1}$ from the regression $E(y_{ij})=\beta_{i0}+\beta_{i1}y_{i,j-1}$.
-Note that when fitting model (\ref{e:sde0}) to the control group, the last summary statistic was dropped to prevent $\Sigma_N(\theta)$ from being singular (several mice had only two observations so that the second and fifth summary were perfectly correlated).
-Additional ``population'' inter-individuals summary statistics $s^{\mathrm{inter}}$ included are: (i) $ \mathrm{MAD} \{y_{i1}\}_{i=1:M}$, the mean absolute deviation between subjects at the first time point (day 6 for the active treatment groups and day 1 for the control group); (ii) the same as in (i) but for the second time point; (iii) the same as in (i) but for the last time point.
-Therefore when fitting group 3 ($M=8$ subjects) the total vector of summaries $s$ contains 43 features, since we have 5 features per subject plus 3 inter-individuals features.
-In absence of previous literature considering the construction of summary statistics for the considered model, our custom-made summaries follow common sense intuition.
-For example it seems reasonable to include into $s^{\mathrm{intra}}(y_i)$ a robust measure of variability (MAD) for individual trajectories; also, since the overall behavior of the trajectories is increasing, we believe the slope of the line connecting first and last observations can give insight on the volume growth rate.
-Similarly the values of the first two individual measurements could represent an assessment of the initial growth.
-The first order autoregression is a standard measure of information in dynamic models.
-Similarly we assess variation between-subjects using $s^{\mathrm{inter}}$ (useful to quantify the variances of the random effects): to this end we assess the variation between trajectories at several sampling times, in our case by using MAD on measurements from three different times points.
+\paragraph{Summary statistics:} We first define the components for each individual (vector) summary $\bm{s}_i:=\bm{s}^{\mathrm{intra}}(\bm{y}_i)$: (i) the mean absolute deviation for the repeated measurements $\mathrm{MAD}\{y_{ij}\}_{j=1:n_i}$ (ii) the slope of the line segment connecting the first and the last observation, $(y_i(t_{n_i})-y_i(t_1))/(t_{n_i}-t_1)$; (iii+iv) the values of the first and second measurements $y_{i1}$ and $y_{i2}$; (v) the estimated slope of a first order autoregressive fit of the repeated measurements, that is $\hat{\beta}_{i1}$ from the regression $E(y_{ij})=\beta_{i0}+\beta_{i1}y_{i,j-1}$.
+Note that when fitting model (\ref{e:sde0}) to the control group, the last summary statistic was dropped to prevent $\bm{\Sigma}_N(\bm{\theta})$ from becoming singular (several mice had only two observations so that the second and fifth summary were perfectly correlated).
+Additional inter-individual (population) summary statistics $\bm{s}^{\mathrm{inter}}$ are: (i) $ \mathrm{MAD} \{y_{i1}\}_{i=1:M}$, the mean absolute deviation between subjects at the first time point (day 6 for the active treatment groups and day 1 for the control group); (ii) the same as in (i) but for the second time point; (iii) the same as in (i) but for the last time point.
+Therefore when fitting group 3 ($M=8$ subjects) the total vector of summaries $\bm{s}$ contains 43 features, since we have 5 features per subject plus 3 inter-individuals features.
+In absence of previous literature considering the construction of summary statistics for SDEMEMs, our custom-made summaries follow common sense intuition.
+For example it seems reasonable to include into $\bm{s}^{\mathrm{intra}}(\bm{y}_i)$ a robust measure of variability (MAD) for individual trajectories.
+Also, since the overall behavior of the trajectories is increasing, we believe the slope of the line connecting first and last observations can give insight on the volume growth rate.
+Similarly, the values of the first two individual measurements could represent an assessment of the initial growth.
+The first order autocorrelation is a standard measure of information in dynamic models.
+Similarly, we assess variation between-subjects using $\bm{s}^{\mathrm{inter}}$: to this end we assess the variation between trajectories at several sampling times, in our case by using MAD on measurements from three different times points.